when do babies get easier, when does it get easier with a baby, when do newborns get easier

 If you can, get outside every day.

-There is simply something magical about being out in a fresh air – it helps you zoom out and put things in perspective.
+There is something magical about being out in a fresh air – it helps you zoom out and put things in perspective.

 5. Listen to you intuition and let it guide you